 All returned items will be sanitised and quarantined for 72 hours

-Separate queues for Click-and-Collect and PC bookings
+Social distancing queue systems -- separate queues for Click-and-Collect and for PC bookings

-Book return options outside of the library entrance
+Book return options outside the library entrance

 Special signs to guide you at this time